 I left Facebook months ago in an attempt to gain back some control - of my emotions as well as my actions, as it is the former that guides the latter - which had become an increasingly ephemeral presence in my life.
 Freed from the clutches of shallow techno-fantacism, I experienced a brief period of...
 Continue Reading →

 How setting myself unrealistic goals has hindered progress.
 It happens every January: After the hedonistic Christmas period has left me feeling deflated emotionally, and inflated physically, I sit down to write my New Year’s resolutions, or as I call it the "Do More" list.
 More out of a misplaced sense of guilt, (and a dash...
 Continue Reading →

-Since I've been reading a lot more this year I thought I would start a monthly feature on what I've read, what I'm currently reading, and what I'll be reading soon.
+Since I've been reading a lot more this year I thought I would start a feature on what I've read recently, what I'm currently reading, and what I'll be reading soon.
 I'm always up for recommendations and book swaps so feel free to message me or chat in the comments section!
 Read: Conversations with Friends...
 Continue Reading →